DataDog/dd-trace-java/docs/reactor/README.md

 The context propagation can be changed by advising the span to publish via the reactor `Context`.
 The span should be put under the key `dd.span`.
 As soon as a publisher emits this span, all the downstream operators will also have that span as active.
-For this reason is important to use `ContextWrite` in the right places in the reactive chain.
+It is important to use `ContextWrite` in the right places in the reactive chain for this reason.

 Relating to the `testSimpleDownstreamPropagation` test case, the reactive chains will capture `parent` as bottom-up propagation when `block` is called, but then the propagation is changed when `contextWrite("dd.span", ...)` is called.